SweetForest/LazyVPMPackageTemplate/README.md

 3. **Upload Your Files**
    Replace the template files with your own project files. and push it on github.
 Make sure you still keep folder .github/workflows for automated release management. 📂

+## 📂 About the `.git_resources` Folder

+The `.git_resources` folder contains resources such as images or other assets specifically for use on GitHub (e.g., images used in your README file).
+These files are meant for documentation purposes and will **not be included in the build process**.
+Keep this folder intact to ensure your repository displays correctly on GitHub.

 ## 📦 Publishing a Release